 “Then why are you riding it?” his friend asked.

 “The owner of this swing owes me 50 dollars, and the only way I will ever collect it from him is to take it out in trade.”

 When we choose to settle a score, more often than not, all we are doing is punishing ourselves like Mulla on the merry-go-round.
-If the other person refuses to admit their offense, there’s very little you can do to make them realize.
+If the other person refuses to admit their offense, there’s very little you can do to make them realize it.
 Only with time, they may or may not understand it.
-Nevertheless, we should try our utmost to not stoop to their level.
+Nevertheless, we should try our utmost not to stoop to their level.
 Even if you don’t convey it to them (to make a point or for whatever reason), at least try and forgive it in your heart.